athms/evaluating-deeplight-transfer/README.md

 ## Installation
 `deeplight` and `hcprep` are written for python 3.6 and require a working python environment running on your computer (we generally recommend [pyenv](https://github.com/pyenv/pyenv) for python version management).

-Clone and switch to this repository:
+First, clone and switch to this repository:
 ```bash
 git clone https://github.com/athms/evaluating-deeplight-transfer.git
 cd evaluating-deeplight-transfer